The USGS Water Science School

 Water Science water-use pages

 National Water Use Program

 Information and Data

 The water in the Nation's rivers, streams, creeks, lakes, reservoirs, and in underground aquifers are vitally important to our everyday life.
-Of the Nation's total 2005 water withdrawals of about 410, 000 million gallons per day about 349,000 Mgal/d, 85 percent, was freshwater.
-(All 2005 water use information is from the report Estimated use of water in the United States in 2005.)
-As the top pie charts show, if water withdrawn by the thermoelectric-power industry is excluded, then over 99 percent of total withdrawals was freshwater.
-Saline water accounted for about 15 percent of the Nation's total water withdrawals, with most usage going towards producing electricity
+Of the Nation's total 2010 water withdrawals of about 355,000 million gallons per day about 306,000 Mgal/d, 86 percent, was freshwater.
+(All 2010 water use information is from the report Estimated use of water in the United States in 2010.)
+As the top pie charts show, if water withdrawn by the thermoelectric-power industry is excluded, then over 97 percent of total withdrawals was freshwater.
+Saline water accounted for about 14 percent of the Nation's total water withdrawals, with most usage going towards producing electricity.

 The bottom pie charts show that over 80 percent of surface-water withdrawals came from freshwater sources, and almost all, about 96 percent, of groundwater withdrawals were freshwater (there is a lot of saline groundwater, such as in the southwestern United States).
 Again, almost all of the saline withdrawals, either from surface-water or groundwater, was for thermoelectric-power uses.

-For 2005, most of the fresh surface-water withdrawals, 41 percent, was used in the thermoelectric-power industry to cool electricity-generating equipment.
-Water used in this manner is most often returned to the water bodies it was taken from.
-That is why the more significant use of surface water is irrigation, which used about 31 percent of all fresh surface water, but, ignoring thermoelectric-power withdrawals, irrigation accounted for about 63 percent of the Nation's surface-water withdrawals.
+For 2010, most of the fresh-water withdrawals was for thermoelectric-power generation, 38 percent.
+Water used to cool equipment in thermoelectric-power plants is most often returned to the water bodies it was taken from.
+That is why the more significant use of surface water is irrigation, which used about 38 percent of all fresh surface water.
 Public supply and industrial were the next largest users of surface water.

 Trends in the Nation's water withdrawals